coltonwaynelawson/oracle-je-analysis/README.md

 # Oracle Fusion Journal Entry (JE) Analysis

-**Project goal**
- - The primary goal of the analysis was to extract journal entries from the Oracle Fusion ERP system and identify unbalanced entries for each customer.
- - The analysis and it's insights is used in the audit program of a large national accounting firm
+**Project goal**: The primary goal of the analysis was to extract journal entries from the Oracle Fusion ERP system and identify unbalanced entries for each customer.
+The analysis is used for internal control testing at a large national accounting firm.

-**Tech used**
-- SQL
-- Python
-- PowerBI

-**Datasets**
+**Tech used**: SQL, Python, PowerBI

- - The data structure was extracted from Oracle Fusion and contained **1,309,144 rows of data**.
- - The analysis was performed for **1,376 iterations**, one for each unique customer in the Oracle Fusion dataset.
+**Datasets**: The data structure was extracted from Oracle Fusion and contained **1,309,144 rows of data**.
+The analysis was performed for **1,376 iterations**, one for each unique customer in the Oracle Fusion dataset.

 ## Step #1: Query Oracle Fusion's databases using SQL.
 I began the analysis by writing a SQL query to fetch the appropriate data from the database.
 I needed to analyze all of the journal entries on the chart of accounts, so the SQL query needed to pull a unique identifier for each journal entry, client number, client name, journal description, date, and amount for all of the journal entries made in the last year.